patriciafrias/email-validator/README.md

 ### Installation

-- To be able to run this application you need to install php, mysql, composer and apache in your environment.
+- To be able to run this application you need to install php7.1, mysql 5.7, composer and apache2 in your environment.

 - Configure a new vHost
     - Add a new vHost